Waste Bin Collection 2023: Information For Commercial Waste 🚛

 Feed the worms

-Food waste should be chopped up as small as possible – to speed up the process.
+Chop up the food waste as small as possible to speed up the process.

 – “Add your kitchen waste regularly in small amounts and in one place at a time.
 Cover new food with a light cover of their bedding material or a handful of soil or compost.